 Ouzo: all you need to know about the mythical Greek aniseed liqueur

-Ouzo is the typical Greek liqueur aromatized with anise, fennel, the cousin of sambuca and French pastis.
-You will find a nice glass of frozen ouzo ready to welcome you on every Greek table, it is the classic aperitif that you can drink accompanying it with the classic mezedes, the Greek appetizers.
+Ouzo, a cousin of sambuca and pastis, is a traditional Greek liqueur flavored with anise and fennel.
+You will find a nice glass of frozen ouzo ready to welcome you on every Greek table: it is the classic aperitif that you can drink while accompanying it with the classic mezedes, the Greek appetizers.

 History of ouzo